vinaybist/MCP/MCPSecuirty.md

 ![image](https://github.com/user-attachments/assets/d3dd90e6-e364-404f-b184-1dbf8c9bab24)
--- Above diagram is referenced from Anthropic blog
+-- Above diagram is referenced from Anthropic blog **Note:** The real power comes when you have MCP server as remote as well.
+This empowers many use cases and creates a MCP servers economy.
+We will be agumenting this above with a remote server as well to dice it for all possible potiential threats.

 There are 5 main primitive of the protocol:
 - Prompt (User Controlled)